TallenPeli/Magic8bot/README.md

 The bot requires the following Python libraries:
 - `discord.py`: For interacting with the Discord API.
-- `python-dotenv`: For loading environment variables from the `.env` file.

 ## Setting Up a Virtual Environment 🔒